 Record Туре Comment

+119 Measurements One of these records is required, but #120 is

-120 Measurements Required.
+120 Measurements recommended

 115 Ephemeris Required.

 110 Position Recommended for GrafNet users.

 109 Antenna Height Written to STA file.

 113 Event Mark Written to STA file.